-Mission Statement.
 The mission of the John Brown University Honors Scholars Program is to attract and retain academically advanced students, to stimulate and challenge those students as Christian scholars and effective members of God's Kingdom, and to enrich the academic environment of the broader university community.

-Eligibility.
 High school seniors are selected from a large and very well-qualified pool of applicants.
 Transfer students and currently-enrolled JBU students who have enough courses remaining to be taken for the Honors degree may also apply.

-Courses.
 The following list indicates the courses currently available to Honors Scholars, the Core Curriculum courses for which they may substitute, and the semesters they are offered.
 The program is subject to periodic review and change by the Honors Committee in order to keep the program relevant, innovative, and challenging.

 Honors Courses in relation to the Core Curriculum